Letter of three hundred: Overview

+The letter highlighted the shame brought to Soviet science by Lysenko and his supporters who travelled and spoke around the world providing what they claimed as food for anti-Soviet propaganda.
+They noted the speech of N.I.
+Nuzhdin in Karachi in 1954 and of I.E. Gluschenko in 1950 where ignorance of basic science was demonstrated.

 The letter resulted in the resignation of Lysenko from the position of president of VASKhNIL in 1956 but through Khrushchev's influence he returned to power in 1958-59.
 It was after the end of Khrushchev's rule in October 1964 that Lysenko lost support.
-In February 1965, Lysenko was finally dismissed from the institute of genetics.
+In February 1965, Lysenko was finally dismissed from the institute of genetics, and later on a commission revealed many of his unethical practices, irreparably damaging his reputation.

+Signatories

+The signatories included many Soviet scientists associated with Moscow University including: